The Archimedeans

 The Archimedeans are the mathematical society of the University of Cambridge, founded in 1935.
 It currently has over 2000 active members, many of them alumni, making it one of the largest student societies in Cambridge.
 The society hosts regular talks at the Centre for Mathematical Sciences, including in the past by many well-known speakers in the field of mathematics.
 It publishes two magazines, Eureka and QARCH.

-One of several aims of the society, as laid down in its constitution, is to encourage co-operation between the existing mathematical societies of individual Cambridge colleges, which at present are just the Adam's society of St John's College and the Trinity Mathematical Society, but in the past have included many more.
+One of several aims of the society, as laid down in its constitution, is to encourage co-operation between the existing mathematical societies of individual Cambridge colleges, which at present are just the Adams Society of St John's College, Queens' College Mathematics Society and the Trinity Mathematical Society, but in the past have included many more.

 The society is mentioned in G. H. Hardy's essay A Mathematician's Apology.

 Past presidents of The Archimedeans include Michael Atiyah and Richard Taylor.

 Activity

 The main focus of the society's activities are the regular talks, which generally concern topics from mathematics or theoretical physics, and are accessible to students on an undergraduate level.
 Among the list of recent speakers are Fields medalists Michael Atiyah, Wendelin Werner and Alain Connes, as well as authors Ian Stewart and Simon Singh.
 Many of the speakers are international, and are hosted by The Archimedeans during their visit.

 After exams and University-wide project deadlines, the society is also known to organise social events.